 Professor Lowsley however, was a very good Professor and taught his subject well.
 His fifth years typically score very well on their O.W.L.s and his N.E.W.T. students all achieve Exceeds Expectations or higher normally.

 He was one of the younger teachers.
-Only one younger was the Transfiguration teacher and Neville.
+He was also one of the younger professors on the staff.
+Only ones younger was the Transfiguration professor and Neville.
 He had dirty blond hair and was rather lanky for his age, but quite a capable dueler, I would know.
 I actually knew very little about his personal life though, for how much time I spent with him.
 He seemed to know all about me though.

 “I can honestly say how glad I am that I have you all for my first class, it saves me a lot of setup time and I don’t have first years trying to levitate desk over their classmates.
 Normally, that ends with me taking a few of them to the Hospital Wing.”
 Lowsley laughed along with most of the class.

 He turned around and did a quick count.
 “This is my advanced class correct?”